containers/toolbox/doc/toolbox-create.1.md

 Crucial configuration files, such as `/etc/host.conf`, `/etc/hosts`, `/etc/localtime`, `/etc/resolv.conf` and `/etc/timezone`, inside the container
 are kept synchronized with the host.
-The entry point also bind mounts various subsets of the host's filesystem hierarchy to their corresponding locations inside the container to provide seamless integration with the host.
+The entry point also bind mounts various subsets of the host's file system hierarchy to their corresponding locations inside the container to provide seamless integration with the host.
 This includes `/run/libvirt`, `/run/systemd/journal`, `/run/udev/data`, `/var/lib/libvirt`, `/var/lib/systemd/coredump`, `/var/log/journal` and others.